cvet/fonline/README.md

 Repository contains source code of engine, third-party sources and build tools for composing all this stuff into final platform-specific bundles.
 You may work on your game using shell scripts manually but project hosts own extension for Visual Studio Code for simplify these things.
-Shell scripts targeted for work under Windows 10 within WSL2 and Ubuntu-20.04 as distro.
+Shell scripts targeted for work under Windows 10 / Ubuntu-22.04 / macOS 12.
-Almost all will be work under native Linuxes but some of scripts (like build.sh win32) must be run only from WSL2 shell because runs Windows binaries.
-So main point of all of this that you build your game fully from source, there is no prebuilt binaries, full control over the process.
+You build your game fully from source, there is no prebuilt binaries, full control over the process.

 ### Workflow

-As described above all what you need to build and package your game in one place for different platforms is WSL2.
-You may do it in separate environments (like build Windows binaries in your IDE, build macOS/iOS binaries on macOS and rest on native Linux distro) but better do it in one place.

 Process of creating your game in two words looks like this:
 * Once prepare workspace where all intermediate build files will be stored